 Readings, class discussion and written work in English only.

-Only COL students may take this course CR/U.
+COL students must take this course CR/U.

 Courses taught in English, which are designated as FIST (French, Italian Spanish literature in Translation), may NOT be credited toward the Spanish major.

 |Total Submitted Requests: 0||1st Ranked: 0||2nd Ranked: 0||3rd Ranked: 0||4th Ranked: 0||Unranked: 0|